notesoft/firebird/doc/README.external_routines.txt

-The <module name> is used to locate the library, <routine name> is used to locate the routine registered by the given module, and <misc info> is an user defined string passed to the routine and can be read by the user. "!<misc info>" may be ommitted.
+The <module name> is used to locate the library, <routine name> is used to locate the routine registered by the given module, and <misc info> is an user defined string passed to the routine and can be read by the user. "!<misc info>" may be omitted.

 Modules available to the UDR engine should be in a directory listed through the path attribute of the correspondent plugin_config tag.
 By default, UDR modules should be on <fbroot>/plugins/udr,